glennyonemitsu/spore-public/crawler.md

-The spore crawler is a reddit crawler for tech and programming related subreddits.
+The spore crawler is a crawler for tech and programming related subreddits and blogs.